 Let’s start with the basics.
 SaaS stands for “software as a service.”
 It can be described as a software distribution model.
-In a nutshell, it means that some independent third-party provider hosts applications and makes them available to users online, without installation.
+In a nutshell, it means that some independent third-party provider hosts applications and make them available to users online without installation.
 SaaS application examples include picture editing tools, email, office apps, and calendars, among others.

 SaaS is one of three central cloud computing categories, alongside infrastructure as a service and platform as a service (IaaS and PaaS).
 If you’re diving into transitioning over to a cloud, it may be helpful to understand that there are usually three different models to choose from:

 - ⇒ Software as a Service (SaaS) – software that’s available via a third party over the Internet.

 - ⇒ Infrastructure as a Service (IaaS) – a cloud-based service, pay-as-you-go for services such as storage, networking, and virtualization.

 - ⇒ Platform as a Service (PaaS) – hardware and software tools available over the Internet, and SaaS infrastructure architecture is responsible for designing and maintaining the right ones.

 There is a direct link between SaaS, ASP (Application Service Provider), and on-demand computing software delivery models.
 The hosted application management models of SaaS are a lot like ASP in the sense that a provider hosts software for the customer before delivering it to confirmed end-users online.